05 Jun The psychology of verbal interaction

-Communication is the basis of human and non-human interaction and we can all communicate with a touch or a sound, a look or a symbol, a word or a sentence and also by doing or saying nothing at all.
-Communication can be verbal and non-verbal and the meaning is best conveyed when all the cues are expressed in synchronicity, however when it involves inexperienced communicators, whose views and beliefs are being shaped and attention is hard to channel, verbal communication plays more influential part.
+Communication is the basis of human and non-human interaction.
+We can all communicate with a touch or a sound, a look or a symbol, a word or a sentence and also by doing or saying nothing at all.
+Communication can be verbal and non-verbal and the meaning is best conveyed when all the cues are expressed in synchronicity.
+However when it involves inexperienced communicators, whose views and beliefs are being shaped and attention is hard to channel, verbal communication plays more influential part.

-There are four basic styles of communication, knowing and managing which can drastically change the quality of the interaction and lead to positive results:
+There are four basic styles of communication, knowledge and management of which can drastically change the quality of the interaction and lead to positive results:

-The quality of the style can move along the scale and fluctuate during the conversation, however it’s the ability to pull one’s subconscious impulse into the intended direction.
-By being consistent and assertively dominant in the dialog we can evoke a gradual response of mirroring the pace and tone, subsequently leading to agreeableness and more mindful and conscious interaction.
+The quality of the style can move along the scale and fluctuate during the conversation, although it is the ability to pull one’s subconscious impulse into the intended direction.
+By being consistent and assertively dominant in the dialogue, we can evoke a gradual response of mirroring the pace and tone, subsequently leading to agreeableness and more mindful and conscious interaction.
 When both opponents start slipping into the same style of the verbal expression driven by the flow of the increasing intensity of the emotion, the quality and purpose of the communication becomes distorted and argument escalates to the extent of unnecessary strain for both parties.
-Or, if it’s taken the opposite way – subsides and parties just give up in a futile attempt of being understood.
+Or, if it’s taken the opposite way , communication subsides and parties just give up in a futile attempt of being understood.

 Focus on the main goal – get your student to hear what you say and absorb all the information to be able to make the right choice, so by guiding them into the right mode/style of communication through adapting yours is the first step to achieve it.